In His Post-Fed Life, Bernanke Talks Taxes, Trump And Partisan Perceptions

 On the impact of some of Donald Trump's economic claims that Bernanke calls, in a new afterword to his book, The Courage to Act, "seriously inaccurate, or at least distorted"

 I think it's important that we can disagree on policies, but we have to get the facts right.
-By the way one of the things that I am concerned about, as an economist, is that Congress may cut the budgets of organizations like the Bureau of Labor Statistics, which calculates the unemployment rate.
+By the way, one of the things that I am concerned about, as an economist, is that Congress may cut the budgets of organizations like the Bureau of Labor Statistics, which calculates the unemployment rate.
 It's really important that we have good numbers so we understand what's actually going on in the economy.
 Otherwise our policies are not going to be very effective.

 Morning Edition editor Steve Tripoli contributed to this story.